zbunde/intro_to_tdd_assessment/README.md

 When you call `prime_number?` and pass it a non-prime number (like 4, 6 or 10), it returns false.

+Your `prime_number?` method can use the `Prime.prime?` method from the Ruby standard library.

 ## Prime Numbers

 A prime number is a natural number greater than 1 that has no positive divisors other than 1 and itself.